pziegfeld/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 Here we are using a trait called *Float,* which was imported above, that creates a floating point variable available to the framework.
-The constructor contains a default value (set to 0 for these), an iostatus (which declares this variable as an input or an output), and a description (just a string of text that describes this variable -- this will be more useful in the GUI.)
+The constructor contains a default value (set to 0 for these), an io_direction (which declares this variable as an input or an output), and a description (just a string of text that describes this variable -- this will be more useful in the GUI.)
 For the Paraboloid component, we've created two inputs and one output.
 Note that the two